stefanotorresi/facile-it.github.io/content/blog/eng/how-php-7-tdd-helped-me-sleep-better.md

 During the pregnancy, many of my friends and fellow parents warned me, half jokingly, about one thing: *"sleep now, you'll be deadly tired after!"*.
 Now I can say that they were a bit exagerating, but I can't deny that, having a child has a toll on your sleep schedule...
 Even if, as in my case, having a 9 to 6 office job, my wonderful wife does all the parenting heavy lifting (and I consider myself pretty lucky for having her!).

 A few months after my son was born I also had the opportunity to start **a new, fresh project**.
-To be completly honest, it was not actually fresh, but it was a **complete rewrite** of an internal service that is used to manage invoices for multiple business units inside our company.
+To be completely honest, it was not actually fresh, but it was a **complete rewrite** of an internal service that is used to manage invoices for multiple business units inside our company.
 I knew pretty well the old system that had to be replaced, so I was put in charge of redoing it from scratch.

 One of the issue with the old system (and the main reason behind the rewrite) was **maintainability**: we had no tests, we hadn't a proper dev environment, and the design was not great; also, bureaucracy and invoicing are the core domain of the system, so it was inherently complicated.
 This created the perfect environment to see the [Broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory) in action, and the code base got worse over time, one patch, copy paste or fast fix at a time.